 1) System Requirements

-To be able to run Kendis smoothly at your local self-hosted environment, you should have
+To be able to run Kendis smoothly in your local self-hosted environment, you should have

-- Minimum 20 GB storage for logs, database and other system level storage requirements.
+- Minimum 30 GB storage for logs, database, and other system-level storage requirements.

 - Quadcore 2.0GHz+